Create Buffers (Standard Feature Analysis)

 (Optional)

-A list of distance values to buffer the input features.
+A list of distance values that will be used to buffer the input features.
 You must supply values for either the distances or a distance field.
-You can enter a single distance value or multiple values.
-The units of the distance values is supplied by the distance units.
+You can provide a single distance value or multiple values.
+The units of the distance values are supplied by the distance units parameter.

 Double